Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 | **Blocker Sample Count**       | The number of samples HDRP uses to evaluate the distance between the pixel receiving the shadow and the shadow caster.
 Higher values give better accuracy. |
 | **Filter Sample Count**        | The number of samples HDRP uses to blur shadows.
 Higher values give smoother results. |
 | **Minimum Size of the Filter** | The minimum size of the whole shadow’s blur effect, no matter the distance between the pixel and the shadow caster.
 Higher values give blurrier results. |

+#### Real-time light cookies:

+Users can set **RenderTexture** that they update themselves as light cookies.
+However for performance reasons, the cookie atlas is not updated every frame for every light cookie.
+For this reasons, users need to explicitly call **IncrementUpdateCount()** on the **RenderTexture** to notify the system that the content has changed and needs to be uploaded to the atlas otherwise the cookie will not be updated over time.